BnDLett/PyMedia/README.md

 # PyMedia
 A Python CLI based media player.

-**This project will be scrapped until I can find a better method of closing the audio thread.**
+<h3>This project will be scrapped until I can find a better method of closing the audio thread. <br>I will instead be moving on to my next project, which is similar to this but in Rust and with a GUI.</h3>

 # Already known issues
 1. "Resume" doesn't work while playing an audio, meanwhile alternative does.